 Climate Change & Social Justice: Communities Raising Their Voices

 Wednesday, Nov.
 8, 2:30 - 4 p.m.

-After exploring climate change and addressing strategies and solutions to create a sustainable future, complete your week with this capstone event that shifts the gaze to APHA 2018, Creating the Healthiest Nation: Health Equity – The time is NOW.
+After exploring climate change and addressing strategies and solutions to create a sustainable future, complete your week with this capstone event that shifts the gaze to APHA 2018, Creating the Healthiest Nation: Health Equity Now.
 Join this dynamic discussion with some of the nation’s most influential speakers as they look toward the future to bridge the gap between climate change and health equity.

 Session Moderator - Jacqui Patterson, Director, NAACP, Environmental & Climate Justice Program